 What is a Limited Liability Company Agreement?

-A limited liability company agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
+A Maine LLC operating agreement is an important legal document that details who owns the business and provides essential information pertaining to member duties.
 A limited liability company agreement establishes the financial relationship between members and the basics of the working relationships between those members and the managers who oversee daily operations.

 Again, the limited liability company agreement is not filed with the state.
 Instead, it remains a private internal company document.
 It’s advisable to hire an attorney to ensure your LLC’s agreement is thorough and legally binding.